 I’m Kristin.
 I write all kinds of weird words.

 My work explores nostalgia, grief, and loneliness, but I also like to write about how we pressure ourselves to be things we’re not, and how our families shape us.
-Death is a frequent visitor under my microscope, where I like to examine our ability to let go of the dead.
+Death is a frequent visitor under my microscope, where I like to examine our (in)ability to let go of the dead.

 Before I made the turn to writing, I worked as an editor for six years, and before that I toiled and typed for Amazon and Quora.
 I received my BFA in English from Seattle University in 2012 and a Certificate in Editing from the University of Washington in 2014.